CyberFlameGO/svnpython/Doc/library/email.generator.rst

 yourself.
-However the bundled generator knows how to generate most email in a standards-compliant way, should handle MIME and non-MIME email messages just fine, and is designed so that the transformation from flat text, to a message structure via the :class:`~email.parser.Parser` class, and back to flat text, is idempotent (the input is identical to the output).
+However the bundled generator knows how to generate most email in a standards-compliant way, should handle MIME and non-MIME email messages just fine, and is designed so that the transformation from flat text, to a message structure via the :class:`Parser` class, and back to flat text, is idempotent (the input is identical to the output).

 Here are the public methods of the :class:`Generator` class, imported from the :mod:`email.generator` module: